Know the Process

 3-Day Notice to Cure or Quit

-Used for lease violations that can be fixed.
+Used for lease violations that can be fixed (e.g., unauthorized pet, excessive noise).
 You have 3 days to fix the problem or move out.
+The notice must specifically describe the violation with enough detail for you to cure it.

 30-Day Notice